Medium modification of pion production in low energy Au+Au collisions: Introduction

-As the conventional assumptions and modes typically employed in transport codes failed to reproduce the data, new and creative ways have to be adapted.
-Indeed, Godbey \etal \cite{Godbey:2021tbt} found a prescription to reproduce the correct pion numbers, whereby a density-dependent suppression was applied on the cross section for each charged pion.
-While this method is without a doubt successful, some questions still remain open.
-For once, it is unclear why an isospin dependent factor needs to be introduced in an otherwise isosymmetric theory.
-Furthermore the exponential suppression itself is an instrument to artificially lower hadron numbers.
-Its theoretical foundations need to be studied, but for now its phenomenological effectiveness will be appreciated by us as well.
+As the conventional assumptions and modes typically employed in transport codes have failed to reproduce the data, new approaches to describe medium modifications of pion production are needed.
+Indeed, Godbey \etal\ in Ref.~\cite{Godbey:2021tbt} found a prescription to reproduce the correct pion numbers whereby density-dependent suppression factors were applied on the cross sections for each of the charged pions.
+While this method is phenomenologically certainly successful, the underlying assumption of an exponential suppression with density is currently lacking a sound theoretical basis.
+Moreover, it seems particularly unclear why an isospin dependent suppression factor should need to be introduced in an otherwise isosymmetric theory.

-Another approach lies in the modification of potentials and cross sections.
-The argument for these implementations comes from the assumption, that the emergence of scalar and vector fields in bulk matter changes the behaviour of hadrons compared to vacuum.
-Admittedly some of the in-medium modifications performed are controversial throughout the community, but they have some backing in literature.
+Here we will therefore compare an isospin-symmetric implementation of this suppression prescription with an alternative approach based on modifications of cross sections through effective in-medium masses \cite{Pandharipande:1992zz,Fuchs:2001fp}.
+We will first demonstrate that neither of these changes alone are then sufficient to describe the charged pion yields measured by HADES.
+In combination with a physically motivated modification of the baryonic potential for $\Delta$-resonances, relative to that for nucleons, however, the effective mass suppression of cross sections is able to describe the charged pion yields measured by HADES rather well, and no ad hoc suppression factors are needed.

-Furthermore, we argue in favor of using the Liu equation of state instead of the commonly used NL2 by Lang.
-This claim is not just supported by our results, but also by the astronomic constraints obtained from neutron star mergers.
+Because the suppression of cross sections by effective in-medium masses is sensitive the equation of state (EOS) of nuclear matter, on the other hand, another important prerequisite for a quantitative description of charged pion yields is the right choice of this EOS, of course.
+Using the relativistic mean-field (RMF) mode of the Giessen Boltzmann-Uehling-Uhlenbeck (GiBUU) transport model, we therefore compare various popular EOSes from the nonlinear (NL) Walecka model.
+The perhaps most commonly used choice in GiBUU transport simulations of heavy-ion collisions is the set NL2 by Lang \etal\ \cite{Lang:1992jz}, for example.
+It corresponds to a rather soft EOS, and the resulting effective-mass suppression is not quite strong enough.
+Interestingly, our results for the charged pion yields from this comparison instead favor parameters by Liu \etal\ \cite{Liu:2001iz} which happen to best satisfy currently available astrophysical constraints, especially those from neutron star mergers \cite{Li:2021thg,Xie:2020tdo}, at the same time.